PaolaDMadd-Pro/UnitTest_Exercises/README.md

         }
     }
 ```
-Note, that this field needs to be private and by convention the naming will start by unserscore.
+Note, that this field needs to be private and by convention the naming will start with the underscore character.
-If we are modify an existing code this latter implementation myght break the code in other spots.
+If we are modify an existing code this latter implementation might break the code in other spots.
 A better alernative is to create a default constructor that doesn't take a parameter, like this:

 ```